 The person who files a successful False Claims Act case is able to share in the amount of money recovered by the government.
 Under federal law, the percentage of the recovery ranges from 15%-30%.
 The percentage of recovery for claims filed under state law differ from state to state.

 These laws recognize a difference in the percentages awarded based on the action the government takes to pursue the case.
-For example, under the Federal False Claims Act, the amount awarded to the plaintiff is between 15 and 25%, provided that the government decided to join the case.
+For example, under the Federal False Claims Act, the amount awarded to the plaintiff is between 15% and 25%, provided that the government decided to join the case.
 This process is often phrased as the government “acting to intervene” in the case and it historically has been in the best interest of the whistleblower (as will be illustrated below).
-If the government declines to intervene and the whistleblower and the attorneys with Terry Eaton Attorney at Law go forward and win the case, the minimum award under the law is 25 percent and the maximum is 30 percent.
+If the government declines to intervene and the whistleblower goes forward and obtains a recovery in the case, the minimum award under the law is 25% percent and the maximum is 30%.

-When the investigation is completed, the government will decide if they will join or take over the litigation.
+When the investigation is completed, the government will decide if they will join (take over) the litigation.
 Otherwise, the plaintiff and his or her lawyer have the option of proceeding without the government.

 The case may seem obvious to a whistleblower who is working for an employer committing the fraud.
 The whistleblower may know more about the industry than anyone else involved in the case.
 Explaining the industry, the laws and regulations involved as well as sifting through all the facts of the case can be complicated.
 In addition, of course, protecting the rights of the whistleblower is crucial to a successful outcome.